rasyosef/splade-index/README.md

 </i>
 <br/><br/>

+You can use `splade-index` to
+- Index and Query up to millions of documents using any SPLADE Sparse Embedding (SparseEncoder) model supported by `sentence-transformers` such as `naver/spalde-v3`.
+- Save your index locally and load your index from the save files.
+- Upload your index to huggingface hub and let anyone else download and use it.
+- Make use of NVIDIA GPUs and PyTorch for 10x faster search compared to `splade-index`'s CPU based `numba` backend, when your index contains 1 million plus documents.

+## SPLADE

 SPLADE is a neural retrieval model which learns query/document sparse expansion.
 Sparse representations benefit from several advantages compared to dense approaches: efficient use of inverted index, explicit lexical match, interpretability...
 They also seem to be better at generalizing on out-of-domain data (BEIR benchmark).

 For more information about SPLADE models, please refer to the following.